My Quiet Kitchen

 Notes

 For Gluten-Free - Choose a gluten-free protein such as tofu, tempeh (make sure it doesn't include grains), lentils, or extra beans.
 This vegan taco meat is a personal favorite!
-And be sure to use tamari instead of soy sauce to season.
+And be sure to use GF tamari instead of soy sauce for seasoning.

 For Soy-Free - Choose seitan, lentils, or beans, and replace the tamari with coconut aminos and/or sea salt.

-If making for meal prep, store the cooked components (rice, beans, sautéed veggies, and meat) separately or together in the refrigerator for up to 5 days.
-When you're ready to eat, reheat those ingredients, then add salsa, olives, tomatoes, cilantro, cheese, and avocado.
+Storage and Reheating - For meal prep, store the cooked components (rice, beans, sautéed veggies, and meat) separately or together in the refrigerator for up to 5 days.
+When you're ready to eat, reheat the ingredients, then add salsa, olives, tomatoes, cilantro, cheese, and avocado.

 The Vegan Queso Fresco can be made up to 5 days in advance.
 Store in an airtight container in the refrigerator.